 The Cortado coffee has started to surge in popularity recently.
 It has now started to appear on ‘specialty’ coffee menus around the world.
-So, what is Cortado?
-Where did it come from?
-How is it different from other coffee drinks?
+So, what is a Cortado?

 There is a lot of curiosity out there on what is the best recipe to make a cortado and what coffee equipment is needed.
 We are going to provide you with all the answers that you need on this page!

 What is a Cortado?

 A Cortado is a coffee drink that is an even mixture of espresso and lightly steamed milk.
 It comes from the Spanish word “cortar” which means to cut.

 Before we dive into the intricacies of the history of Cortado, and perhaps more importantly, how you can make one yourself, we do want to give you a brief overview of what Cortado is.

 The Cortado coffee originated in the Basque Country of Spain, although has spread throughout the world and is now available in a variety of different ‘styles’.
 However at its core and originally is a coffee made with a 1 to 1 ratio of espresso to milk.